lxsmnsyc/the-fighting-game/docs/cards/speed.md

 - Gain Speed when applying Slow.
 - Apply Slow when gaining Speed.

-### With Protection
+### With Armor

-- Gain Speed when gaining Protection.
+- Gain Speed when gaining Armor.
-- Gain Protection when gaining Speed.
+- Gain Armor when gaining Speed.

 ### With Penetration

-- Gain Speed when applying Protection.
+- Gain Speed when applying Armor.
 - Apply Penetration when gaining Speed.

 ### With Heal